Leemo94/ChaosDAO_docs/members/ranks/daoists.md

 DAOists are selected from the most active ChaosDAO members who have demonstrated useful organizational skills, mature trustworthy behavior, and dedication to the Polkadot community.

-There are currently between 20-23 DAOists who form the governing body of ChaosDAO.
+There are currently between 18-23 DAOists who form the governing body of ChaosDAO.

+While many aspects of governance is now being opened up to include both DAOists and Regulars, some sensitive topics will still be reserved for DAOist discussion and voting only.